 Important Additional Information:

 Walking each day is optional.
 You are welcome to travel on any of our scheduled ferry services.
 This flexibility is perfect for couples or groups with different interests and abilities – some preferring to walk, others to take the boat between lodges.
-As our 3 Day Guided Walk runs at the same time as our 3 Day Guided Kayak & Walk break, some of your group can choose the Kayak & Walk option.

 We reserve the right to alter itineraries, timetables and vessel types.
 All travel subject to weather and tides which may cause delay/cancellation.